Please see the appropriate tab for information regarding graduation requirements.

 Graduation is not recorded until after the semester has ended, grades have been received and the degree audit of each expected graduate has been reviewed.
 Confirmation of graduation will occur approximately 30 days after final semester grades have been submitted.

 Upon verification, the degree or certificate is awarded and noted in the student information system so that it displays on official JWU transcripts.
-Diplomas are printed and mailed after the degree or certificate verification process is complete.
+Diplomas are ordered and mailed after the degree or certificate verification process is complete.

 Graduation requires successful completion of a prescribed sequence of study and a minimum grade point average of 3.00 (3.25 for Ed.D. candidates).
 Students with a cumulative GPA below 3.00 (3.25 for Ed.D. candidates) will not be in compliance with the criteria for good academic standing and may be subject to academic dismissal.
-In addition, Ed.D., DBA and OTD students must not receive a grade lower than B- in any course.
+In addition, DBA, Ed.D., and OTD students must not receive a grade lower than B- in any course.

 All master-level degrees require the completion of a minimum of 30 semester credits.
 While most programs have variations that require slightly more credits for completion, no program requires fewer than the 30 semester credit minimum.

-Please note that M.A.T., M.Ed., and doctoral programs have different requirements.
 For program-specific requirements, please refer to the program page.